mozilla/web-lit-core/_articles/Making-Friends-with-your-Browser.md

 ---
 layout: page
-title: "Make Friends with your Browser"
+title: "Making Friends with your Browser"
 toc:
 - "Description"
 - "Enter the World Wide Web"